MartinMolinaro/CAMIL-Coordinates-Alignment-for-Mapping-Image-Lines/README.md

 # CAMIL-Coordinates-Alignment-for-Mapping-Image-Lines
 CAMIL (Coordinates Alignment for Mapping Image Lines) is an algorithm that extracts the 2D coordinates of open curves and lines present in an image.

 This algorithm outperforms current pixel ordering/interpolation methods that do not perform well if there are free (that do not have a particular horizontal or vertical orientation) curves in the images.

+#### Use
+In the colab script you'll find more detailed informations and example of applications.

+To use the CAMIL algorithm you only need the static **`class CAMIL`** and then call the function **`CAMIL.Map_image(image)`** on your image.

+Plotting functions, as well other common interpolation/pixel-ordering methods functions are provided too.

 ### Plot the comparisons of interpolation methods results
 (from worst to best)